LLNL/serac/src/docs/sphinx/theory_reference/solid.rst

    \mathbf{F} = \mathbf{I} + \sum_{a=1}^n \frac{\partial N^a}{\partial \mathbf{X}} \mathbf{u}^a

-and subsitutite these quantities back into the weak form to obtain the vector-valued discrete residual equation
+and substitute these quantities back into the weak form to obtain the vector-valued discrete residual equation

 .. math::